 The special black look of Eclipse Siladium comes from a coating applied through physical vapor deposition.
 Underneath this incredibly durable coating is the same Siladium mentioned above.

 What is Silver Select?

-Sometimes people want silver better than sterling, and that’s where our proprietary Silver Select comes in.
-We mix silver, platinum and palladium together to create an alloy harder than other white metals and more precious than sterling silver!
+Sometimes people like silver better than sterling, and that’s where our proprietary Silver Select comes in.
+We mix silver, platinum and palladium together to create an alloy harder than other white metals and more precious than sterling silver.
 It looks beautiful, and can tolerate even more wear and tear than sterling silver without getting scratched or dented.

 Why did my silver jewelry become dull?